-As mentioned in my previous recent statements, the Board's over-riding aim is to preserve the inherent value of the remaining Portfolio (the "Realisation Portfolio") and maximise shareholder returns.
+As mentioned in my previous recent statements, the Board's over-riding aim is to preserve the inherent value of the remaining Portfolio and maximise shareholder returns.
+The Board's intention has been to complete the wind down during 2024 to enable the appointment of a liquidator with no meaningful assets remaining.
+There have been inevitable delays in the Brazilian process.